j-smith05/CS-221/CircuitTracer/README.txt

 through a grid-based circuit board.
 The design separates the search logic from the storage behavior using a Storage interface, allowing the same search algorithm to run with either a stack or a queue.
 The CircuitTracer class serves as the program driver.
 It processes command-line arguments, loads the circuit board, selects the appropriate storage structure, and program mode and executes the search.
 The CircuitBoard class models the grid and handles obstacle detection and board bounds checking.
 Each search step is represented using the TraceState class, which stores the current board location and the full path taken so far.
 The main algorithm repeatedly removes a search state from Storage, checks if it matches the goal, generates all valid neighboring moves, and adds new states back into Storage.
 Using a stack produces depth-first search behavior, while using a queue produces breadth-first search behavior.
 This design allows both strategies to be tested without changing the overall program logic.
 One possible improvement would be adding heuristic-based searching such as A* to improve performance on large boards.

 TESTING:

-During development the provided tester was used to see where the program was failing and incorrect.
-Once the program passed all the tests with expected, outputs was looked at manually to ensure the proper output was occuring and not missed.
-The Tester and manual testing allowed for problems to be easily identifiable and by extension easy to fix.
-For example, all tests were passing except for 12 ,it turned out that a part of my text input which had an extra blank line in it was causing the fail.
+During development the provided tester was used to see where the code was failing and incorrect.
+Once the program passed all the tests with expected, I looked at the outputs manually to ensure the proper output was occuring and no unseen erros were occuring.
+The Tester and manual testing allowed for problems to be easily identified and then easy to fix.
+For example, all tests were passing except for 12, it turned out that a part of my text input which had an extra blank line in it was causing the fail.
 By removing that  section of text output I was able to pass all the test correctly.

 DISCUSSION:

-One major challenge during development was correctly managing the Storage behavior so that the same algorithm could work with both stacks and queues.
+One major challenge during development was correctly formatting the file.
-Another difficulty was preventing repeated paths and ensuring that backtracking worked correctly.

-Debugging involved using debugger following the tracing search paths step-by-step and verifying that new states were being generated and stored correctly.
-The biggest concept that finally “clicked” was seeing the real-world difference between depth-first and breadth-first search in practice.

-Analysis
+I understood how the code to do it worked, but when developing I found myself having a surprising amount of difficulty getting the board to navigate correctly.
+I was able to finally fix my error after a lot of trial and error allowing for the board to be read correctly.
+These errors were simple addition, in my search of the board I had swapped around a + or -.

+Like stated early a lot of my errors came from not understanding the brute force searching.
+Once i was able to understand that, I was able to search through the boards correctly, and output them.
+Which lead me to a new problem, the idea of my working correctly but because I had extra spaces.
+Overall when using searching it always has me thinking, and I feel like I always have the same struggle everytime because I never truly understand it.

+Analysis:

 How does the choice of Storage (stack vs. queue) affect how paths are explored?